premarathna/OAuth/README.md

 How to run this project:

-First you need clone this project.
+1. First you need clone this project.
-Then go to the folder where you cloned the files, After that open up command prompt and enter following commands: npm install, npm start Wait till all the node modules are installed before executing "npm start" command.
-It may take some time to install all the modules.
+2. Then go to the folder where you cloned the files,After that open up command prompt and enter following commands: npm install, npm start
+    Wait till all the node modules are installed before executing "npm start" command.
+3. It may take some time to install all the modules.
-After executing 'npm start' command the project will start on port 3000 if there is no other service running on this port already.
-Otherwise it will ask you whether to start the server on a different port.
+4. After executing 'npm start' command the project will start on port 3000 if there is no other service running on this port already.
+5. Otherwise it will ask you whether to start the server on a different port.